 If the company analyzes these three factors clearly, it will identify itself in establishing and maintaining its competitive advantage.

-The company should not correct all its weaknesses, nor should it make use of all its advantages.
-The main question is whether the company should be limited to the opportunities it already has, or whether it should acquire and develop some advantages to find better opportunities.
+The company should not correct all its weaknesses, nor should it make use of all its strengths.
+The main question is whether the company should be limited to the opportunities it already has, or whether it should acquire and develop some strengths to find better opportunities.

 SWOT Analysis Strategies